nleiva/go-todo-api/README.md

 - **Model Tests** (`pkg/app/model/*_test.go`) - Unit tests for data models and business logic
 - **Handler Tests** (`pkg/app/handler/*_test.go`) - Integration tests for HTTP endpoints

-**Key Features:**
-- Uses SQLite in-memory database for fast, isolated test execution
+The tests use SQLite in-memory database for fast, isolated test execution with no external dependencies required.
-- No external dependencies required for testing
-- Automatic setup and teardown between test runs
-- Previously migrated from Ginkgo to standard Go testing for better tooling integration

 ## Database Configuration

-This project supports both SQLite and MySQL databases with automatic schema generation.
+This project supports both SQLite and MySQL databases.

-### Environment-Based Database Selection
+### Database Selection

 The database type is determined by the `DB_TYPE` environment variable: